5G Frequency Bands Explained

 What are 5G Frequency Bands?

-5G devices and 5G towers communicate wirelessly via radio waves.
-These radio waves are tuned to specific frequencies within the radio spectrum allocated for 5G.
+5G devices and 5G towers or small cells communicate wirelessly via radio waves.
+These radio waves are tuned to specific frequencies allocated for 5G use.

-5G frequency bands are made up of a range of frequencies.
+Frequency bands are made up of a range of frequencies.
 Cellular carriers own sections of different bands to build their 5G network.
-Speed and range of 5G cellular signals will vary depending on where the 5G frequencies fall within the spectrum.
+Speed and range of 5G cellular signals vary depending on where they fall within the frequency spectrum.

 The radio spectrum ranges from 3 kHz to 300 GHz.
 Multiple frequencies are needed to deploy 5G.
-It operates on three frequency bands: low-band, mid-band, and high-band (mmWave).
+It operates on three sections of the spectrum: low-band, mid-band, and high-band (mmWave).

 Low-Band 5G